DigitalGlobe/gbdxtools/docs/user_guide.rst

 To access the information in your customer S3 bucket do::

-  gbdx.s3.download(location='getting_started_output/Hello_World.txt', local_dir='C:/output/location')
+  gbdx.s3.download(location='getting_started_output/hello_world.txt', local_dir='C:/output/location')

-Inside this folder, you'll find a txt file called Hello_World.txt.
+Inside this folder, you'll find a txt file called hello_world.txt.
 Open the file to see this successful result!

 Questions